Lead authors: Sabrina Karim and Laura Huber

-The Measuring Opportunities for Women in Peace Operations (MOWIP) for the Uruguayan Armed Forces (2020) examines the ability of the Uruguayan Armed Forces to deploy women in United Nations (UN) peacekeeping missions and ensure women’s meaningful participation in them.
-The report outlines good practices that are already being implemented by the Uruguayan Armed Forces, as well as a set of recommendations for future actions.
+The Methodology for the Evaluation of Opportunities for Women in Peacekeeping Operations (MOWIP) for the Uruguayan Armed Forces examines the capacity of the Uruguayan Armed Forces to deploy women in United Nations (UN) peacekeeping missions and ensure women’s meaningful participation in them.
+The report outlines good practices that are already being implemented by the Armed Forces of Uruguay, as well as contains a set of recommendations to overcome the identified barriers.

-The assessment was conducted using the MOWIP methodology, which was developed in partnership with Cornell University and practitioners from eight partner countries, including Uruguay.
-The national assessment was conducted in partnership with the Red de Seguridad y Defensa de América Latina (RESDAL), which undertook the data collection for this project.
-This assessment was carried out with financial support from Global Affairs Canada and the Norwegian Ministry of Foreign Affairs, within the framework of the Elsie Initiative for Women in Peace Operations, launched by Canada in 2017.
+The evaluation was carried out using the MOWIP methodology, developed in collaboration with Cornell University and professionals from eight partner countries, including Uruguay.
+The national assessment was implemented in collaboration with the Red de Seguridad y Defensa de América Latina (RESDAL), which was in charge of data collection for this project.
+This assessment was performed with financial support from Global Affairs Canada and the Norwegian Ministry of Foreign Affairs, within the framework of the Elsie Initiative for Women in Peace Operations, launched by Canada in 2017.
 Learn more about DCAF's work under the Elsie Initiative here.

 The MOWIP Methodology is the standard methodology for assessments required for applications to the Elsie Initiative Fund.
-All data collection tools, templates and explainers in the MOWIP Toolbox.
+All data collection tools, templates, and explainers are available on the MOWIP Toolkit web page.

-Troop and police contributing countries looking for support to implement the MOWIP Methodology in their own armed forces, police or gendarmerie are welcome to contact the DCAF MOWIP Helpdesk for further guidance and information: firstname.lastname@example.org
+Troop and police contributing countries seeking support to implement the MOWIP Methodology in their own armed forces, police or gendarmerie can contact DCAF's MOWIP helpdesk for further guidance and information: firstname.lastname@example.org